 - Next, I added the sugar and continued beating the mixture until it was light and fluffy.
 This took another 3 minutes.

-- I added the lemon juice, lemon zest, vanilla extract, and salt, and beat the mixture until everything was well incorporated.
+- I added the lemon juice, lemon zest, vanilla extract, and salt and beat the mixture until everything was well incorporated.

-- Finally, I added the flour and beat the mixture on low just until the flour started to be incorporated.
-At that point, I switched to a silicon spatula and carefully continued folding the flour into the batter.
+- Finally, I added the flour and beat the mixture on low speed just until the flour started to be incorporated.
+At that point, I switched to a rubber spatula and carefully continued folding the flour into the batter.
+As a final step, I scraped the sides of the bowl to ensure that everything was well incorporated.

-Finishing the Lemon Cream Cheese Bundt Cake:
+Finishing the Lemon Cream Cheese Bundt Cake

 While the cake was still hot, I brushed it all over with a simple lemon syrup that I made by heating together lemon juice and sugar.
+The lemon syrup helps to produce a super moist cake.

 Once the cake had cooled completely, I drizzled on a lemon glaze made with confectioners’ sugar and fresh lemon juice.